PottuGD/frame-timer-extension/README.md

 ## Install

-There are currently no prebuilt packages as this in still **work in progress**.
-However you can still install it as a [temporary addon](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/) in firefox and [unpacked extension](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked) in chrome.
-Alternatively you can package the extension and load it that way (see [#Building](#building)).
+There are currently **no prebuilt packages** as this project is **still work in progress**.
+However you can still install it as a [temporary addon](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/) in firefox and as an [unpacked extension](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked) in chrome.
+Alternatively you can package the extension and load it that way (see [#Building](https://github.com/PottuGD/frame-timer-extension#building)).

 **There will be bugs in this extension** as said earlier it is work in progress